 The brand and materials have been well received by stakeholders and the community alike.
 Members of the public complimented the accessibility of materials during events surrounding the consultation.

-Long-standing client CK Delta (data specialist and part of CK Hutchison Holdings) wanted to enhance its reputation as a data insight specialist in target sectors, in particular trade media publications and third-party organisations.
-It wanted to build on its corporate reputation to increase engagement with thought leaders and opinion formers to drive future business growth.
+CK Delta are a long-standing client, a data specialist which is part of CK Hutchison Holdings.
+CK Delta wanted to enhance their reputation as a data insight specialist in target sectors.
+In particular trade media publications and third-party organisations.
+They wanted to build on their corporate reputation to increase engagement with thought leaders and opinion formers to drive future business growth.

 We proposed a three-phased approach to deliver the most impactful engagement: Listen and learn, strategise and plan, and deliver.
-By utilising market data, competitor analysis and target audience mapping, we built a communications programme with an in-depth understanding of CK Delta’s business at its core.
+Utilising market data, competitor analysis and target audience mapping, we built a communications programme.
+Ensuring an in-depth understanding of CK Delta’s business at its core.
 From this, three workstreams comprising Insight, Expertise and Influence were delivered to maximise the campaign’s coverage and influence.

-Our Insight workstream concentrated on showcasing CK Delta’s in-depth knowledge through a series of specialist white papers and reports, positioning CK Delta as the go-to commentator on a series of issues.
+Our Insight workstream concentrated on showcasing CK Delta’s in-depth knowledge through a series of specialist white papers and reports.
+This would help to position CK Delta as the go-to commentator on a series of issues.
 The Expertise workstream focused on PR via trade press and LinkedIn.
 At the same time, the Influence workstream maintained the momentum of the campaign through a series of webinars, roundtables and events that brought together key targets.

-The campaign significantly boosted brand recognition for CK Delta, placing the company at the forefront of industry discussion.
-We actively created opportunities for the leadership team to engage with key clients and prospects, and they continue to receive invitations to participate in industry events.
+The campaign significantly boosted brand recognition for CK Delta.
+The campaign placed the company at the forefront of industry discussion.
+We actively created opportunities for the leadership team to engage with key clients and prospects.
+Since the campaign they continue to receive invitations to participate in industry events.
 CK Delta’s presence in key trade titles has increased considerably, as has its business growth target results.
 We are retained by CK Delta on an ongoing basis to deliver corporate and B2B communications.

-To get the initiative off the ground, the Council needed to make a case for the project and generate widespread, representative participation in the public consultation process.
+To get the initiative off the ground, the Council needed to make a case for the project.
+To generate widespread, representative participation in the public consultation process.

-While a high-profile project for Bath and Northeast Somerset Council, it was unknown outside of the organisation and therefore had no momentum among target groups.
+While a high-profile project for Bath and Northeast Somerset Council, it was unknown outside of the organisation.
+Therefore had no momentum among target groups.
 It was also critical the consultation was inclusive and had the support of hard-to-reach groups traditionally disengaged with the Council’s priorities.

 COVID added a further layer of complexity, forcing restrictions on public gatherings, immediately ruling out face-to-face engagement opportunities.

-Our priority was introducing the project to the widespread community and instigating insightful conversations with the general public, including hard-to-reach groups, and stakeholders to give them a voice and demonstrate advocacy for the project.
+Our priority was introducing the project to the widespread community and instigating insightful conversations with the general public.
+This included hard-to-reach groups, and stakeholders to give them a voice and demonstrate advocacy for the project.

-Our content and online strategy focused on creating a compelling, accessible narrative around the council’s vision for net zero and removing barriers to engagement and participation.
+Our content and online strategy focused on creating a compelling, accessible narrative around the council’s vision for net zero.
+We helped to remove barriers to engagement and participation.

 We began by developing an audience-focused narrative to tell a compelling story around the project.
-The narrative formed the backbone of communications and engagement assets designed to appeal to a diverse audience, including an animation, ‘fast facts’ visuals and targeted content.
+The narrative formed the backbone of communications and engagement.
+Assets were designed to appeal to a diverse audience, including an animation, ‘fast facts’ visuals and targeted content.

 Online consultation reached all pockets of the community using targeted social media channels.
-A thought-provoking, sharable content programme maximised our reach and prompted peer-led support for the consultation and vision.
+A thought-provoking, sharable content programme maximised our reach.
+The communications prompted peer-led support for the consultation and vision.

 Further engagement opportunities were created via public and stakeholder webinars.

-The consultation secured engagement and input from a broad audience representative of the community served by Bath and Northeast Somerset Council.
-More than 1,000 responses over a one-month period reflected the needs and priorities of a wide community base, including groups usually under-represented, to help the organisation confidently shape a range of solutions.
+The consultation secured engagement and input from a broad audience.
+They were representative of the community served by Bath and Northeast Somerset Council.
+More than 1,000 responses over a one-month period that reflected the needs and priorities of a wide community base.
+These responses included groups that are usually under-represented.
+This insight was used to help the organisation confidently shape a range of solutions.